Becoming an apprentice

 Nuclear Skills Academy

-The Nuclear Skills Academy has the funding to provide 200 apprentices each year with nuclear education across a number of courses for at least the next 10 years.
+The Nuclear Skills Academy has the funding to provide 200 apprentices each year for at least the next ten years.
+In partnership with Rolls-Royce, our courses deliver a future-focused nuclear education.

 Find out more about the Nuclear Skills AcademyFind out more about the Nuclear Skills Academy

-A higher or degree apprenticeship focuses on combining academic study with workbased learning, allowing apprentices to develop the skills, knowledge and behaviours set out by the apprenticeship framework in a real-life setting.
-Academic study is required, and is comparable to a Level 4 HNC equivalent or a bachelors degree.
-In contrast, a HNC equivalent or bachelors degree focus on full-time or part-time academic learning.
+A higher or degree apprenticeship focuses on combining academic study with work-based learning, allowing apprentices to develop the skills, knowledge and behaviours set out by the apprenticeship framework in a real-life setting.
+Academic study is required and is comparable to a Level 4 HNC equivalent or a bachelor's degree.
+In contrast, a HNC equivalent or bachelor's degree focuses on full-time or part-time academic learning.

 • You must currently be in paid employment for at least 30 hours per week